 Which are the most relevant Freshbooks alternatives?

 At first glance, the two products are similar.
-Both Freshbooks and Quickbooks market their product as accounting tools oriented towards small and growing businesses.
+Both FreshBooks and QuickBooks market their product as accounting tools oriented towards small and growing businesses.
 However, there is a pretty obvious difference in features and pricing when it comes to them.
-Let’s take them one by one and see all there is to know in terms of Freshbooks vs. Quickbooks in terms of each one of them.
+Let’s take them one by one and see all there is to know in terms of FreshBooks vs. QuickBooks regarding each one of them.

 Last, both apps are compatible with all devices and are great on the go.

-The limitation Quickbooks imposes on its Simple Start package is just feature-wise.
-Quickbooks start at $7.50 for the first 3 months and then switch to $15/month.
-Freshbooks begin at $6 for the first 6 months and then become $15/month.
+The limitation QuickBooks imposes on its Simple Start package is just feature-wise.
+QuickBooks starts at $7.50 for the first 3 months and then switches to $15/month.
+FreshBooks begin at $7.5 for the first 6 months and then become $15/month.

 Overall, while the two are relatively similar, we still believe that given the extra features and similar price points, Freshbooks is more suitable for smaller companies.
 In comparison, QuickBooks is also suitable for larger companies.

 Zoho Invoice is an online invoicing service provided by Zoho, which offers an entire suite of software meant to help you run your business.
 While we will be looking strictly at Zoho Invoice vs. Freshbooks today, we have to admit that we were pretty impressed with the arsenal of tools Zoho has.

-Moving on to Zoho Invoice vs. Freshbooks.
-The two apps are even more similar than Freshbooks and Quickbooks were.
+Moving on to FreshBooks Competitor – Zoho Invoice.
+The two apps are even more similar than FreshBooks and QuickBooks were.
 As you are probably used to, we will be looking at the similarities and differences between the two and giving you a verdict that we think brings more value.

-Third, both Zoho Invoice and Freshbooks are integrated with multiple payments gateways and give you detailed reports and send friendly reminders for payments.
+Third, Zoho Invoice and FreshBooks are integrated with multiple payments gateways, giving you detailed reports and sending friendly reminders for payments.
 Fourth, both also come with an estimate function that works similarly and a client portal that enables collaboration between you and your clients.
 Fifth, both Zoho invoice and Freshbooks have a time tracking feature and an expenses feature.
 So far, so good, you might say so what the difference is?
 Well, there aren’t many, to be fair.

-Moving on to the Zoho Invoice vs. Freshbooks pricing battle, the first thing that draws our attention is the Zoho Invoice free package that essentially comes with a full feature availability for up to 5 customers.
+The Zoho Invoice vs. FreshBooks pricing battle is the first thing that draws our attention: the Zoho Invoice free package that essentially comes with a full feature availability for up to 5 customers.
 This is a very competitive advantage against Freshbooks, which charges $15/month for the same amount of customers and a limited number of features.
-Above all, Freshbooks doesn’t offer any freemium.
+Above all, FreshBooks doesn’t offer any freemium.